Earl Sweatshirt: Personal life

-Kgositsile currently lives in the neighborhood of Mid-City in Los Angeles, California.
-He lived in Samoa for over a year after his mother found out about his early music and drug habits and sent him to Coral Reef Academy, a reform boarding school.
-The time in Samoa led to Kgositsile getting sober, though, eventually, he relapsed upon returning to the United States.
+Kgositsile currently lives in the neighborhood of Mid City, Los Angeles.

+Kgositsile struggled with drug abuse, which was one of the reasons why his mother sent him to live in Samoa.
+The time in Samoa led to Kgositsile getting sober, although he relapsed upon returning to the United States.
 Kgositsile attributes his drug abuse to time with his collective Odd Future and leaving a long-term relationship, saying he was often smoking marijuana and drinking lean before quitting as he reached adulthood.

-Kgositsile was raised as a Nichiren Buddhist and, after a period away from the belief system, stated in 2016 that he had returned to the religion.
+Kgositsile was raised as a Nichiren Buddhist and, after a period away from the belief system, he said that he had returned to the religion in 2016.